-ACA should not engage in prepayments unless it is the industry standard or if it is in the best interests of this state to prepay.
-All prepayments must be made in accordance with Arizona Revised Statues - Title 35 Public Finances - Section 35-181.01.
-Any exception must be approved by the director of the department of administration.
+The ACA should not engage in prepayments unless it is the industry standard or if it is in the best interests of the state to prepay.
+All prepayments must be made in accordance with A.R.S. § 35-181.01.
+Any exception must be approved by the Chief Financial Officer.